-Research & Development What What we are doing - - · Generating valueinnovation (for Environment, Resilience. and Security & Safety) - · Contributing to Lumada business expansion (development of worldleading technology for OT × IT × Products) - Strategic positioning to resolve future challenges facing society (reinforcing initiatives to address the needs of society in 2050) How - How we are doing it - Policy and promotion structure To become "a global innovation leader" driving Society 5.0 and the realization of the SDGs, the Global Center for Social Innovation (CSI) is working with front-line teams to foster value-based innovation.
+What we are doing -

+- Generating valueinnovation (for Environment, Resilience, and Security & Safety) - Contributing to Lumada business expansion (development of worldleading technology for OT × IT × Products) - Strategic positioning to resolve future challenges facing society (reinforcing initiatives to address the needs of society in 2050)

+How we are doing it -

+To become "a global innovation leader" driving Society 5.0 and the realization of the SDGs, the Global Center for Social Innovation (CSI) is working with front-line teams to foster value-based innovation.
 Also, the Center for Technology Innovation (CTI) is promoting technology development to expand the Lumada business.
 In addition, the Center for Exploratory Research (CER) is promoting research to address the needs of society in 2050 as a stepping stone toward solving future social issues.

-Achievements in Fiscal 2020 Develop and socially implement human-centric Al Established principles guiding the ethical use of Al Generate and share visions through Held collaborative forums with leading universities, published the research results industry- governmentacademia collaborations Promoted open innovation with governments and academic institutions in each country and region Realize Lumada cyber- physical systems (CPS) Promoted technology development in the areas of Al, 5G, beyond 5G, massively big data processing, cybersecurity, and authentication infrastructure Generate product innovation Heinforced research and development in areas such as robotics and electrification Enhance technology platforms Technology developments in quantum computing, regenerative medicine and hydrogen systems as disruptive technology Foster the Top-class Al talent: 356 employees development of top-class Al talent Established the Lumada Data Science Lab. bringing together top data scientists Adapt to a new Developed and implemented work shift optimization solution suitable for remote working normal society Developed the "BuilMirai" IoT platform for building management
+Achievements in Fiscal 2020 Develop and socially implement human-centric Al Established principles guiding the ethical use of Al Generate and share visions through Held collaborative forums with leading universities, published the research results industry- governmentacademia collaborations Promoted open innovation with governments and academic institutions in each country and region Realize Lumada cyber- physical systems (CPS) Promoted technology development in the areas of Al, 5G, beyond 5G, massively big data processing, cybersecurity, and authentication infrastructure Generate product innovation Reinforced research and development in areas such as robotics and electrification Enhance technology platforms Technology developments in quantum computing, regenerative medicine and hydrogen systems as disruptive technology Foster the development of top-class Top-class Al talent: 356 employees Target 350 employees by fiscal 2021 Achieved ahead of schedule in April 2021 Al talent Established the Lumada Data Science Lab. bringing together top data scientists Adapt to a new Developed and implemented work shift optimization solution suitable for remote working normal society Developed the "BuilMirai" IoT platform for building management